RoboCup-SSL/grSim/INSTALL.md

 Next we need to install VarTypes manually.
 Please refer to the documentation above for the procedure.

 **IMPORTANT NOTE:** VarTypes currently does not compile on MacOS.
-Please use the following fork of Vartypes instead of the official repository: `https://github.com/lordhippo/vartypes.git> (branch: osx-fix)`
+Please use the following fork of Vartypes instead of the official repository: `https://github.com/lordhippo/vartypes.git (branch: osx-fix)`

-The steps to compile grSim is similar to the steps outlines above for Linux:
+The steps to compile grSim on Mac OS is similar to the steps outlines above for Linux:

 ```bash